rt2195355/Music-Store-Data-Analysis/README.md

 # Music-Store-Data-Analysis
-In this project I have used SQL
+In this project I have written worked on SQL queries on a music store database.